Northern Lights in Iceland - When & Where To See the Aurora

 “Where can I see the northern lights in Iceland?” is a common question by travelers when planning their trip.
 If the conditions are favorable, you can see the northern lights anywhere in Iceland, but it’s easier and more scenic in some places than others.

 It’s worth examining where you’ll stay in Iceland if you want to hunt for the auroras.
-Ideally, you’ll want to find a place with as little light pollution and cloud cover as possible.
+Ideally, you’ll want to find a place with as little light pollution and cloud coverage as possible.

 Many of Iceland’s most stunning natural sites are popular places to see aurora borealis.
-These include Thingvellir National Park in the south, Asbyrgi canyon in the north, and Kirkjufell mountain in the west, being a few of the most notable ones.
+Some examples include Thingvellir National Park in Southwest Iceland, the Asbyrgi Canyon in North Iceland, and the Kirkjufell Mountain on the Snaefellsnes peninsula.

-Here are some of the best places to see the northern lights in Iceland:
+Read on for some of the best places to see the northern lights in Iceland.

-The Westfjords and North Iceland have longer hours of darkness and typically less cloud cover than other areas, making them ideal spots for watching the aurora borealis.
+North Iceland has longer hours of darkness and typically less cloud cover than other areas, making it the ideal region for watching the aurora borealis.

 The only exception is Akureyri because it’s the second-largest city in Iceland.
-Although it is possible to see the northern lights in Akureyri, the light pollution makes it less ideal for viewing them.
+Although it is possible to see the northern lights in Akureyri, the light pollution makes it less ideal to view them.
+You can, however, take this northern lights hunt tour from Akureyri, which brings you away from the town's light pollution to good viewing spots!

-The many remote locations in South Iceland also present great opportunities to see the northern lights.
+The many beautiful locations along Iceland's South Coast also present great opportunities to see the northern lights.
 The best place to see the northern lights in Iceland is the Jokulsarlon glacier lagoon, which lies by the Vatnajokull glacier.

-You can drive to the lagoon along the Ring Road from Vik or find one of the black sand beaches of South Iceland to enjoy the view of the lights dancing across the sky.
+You can drive to the Jokulsarlon glacier lagoon along the Ring Road from Vik or find one of the black sand beaches of south Iceland to enjoy the view of the lights dancing across the sky.

-The best places in Iceland to see the northern lights without paying extra are at campgrounds.
-However, it’s only possible to camp in Iceland between April and September because of the cold winter.
+The best places in Iceland to see the northern lights without paying extra are campgrounds and glamping experiences.
+However, it’s only recommended to camp in Iceland between April and September because of the cold winter.
+It's possible to go in the fall and early spring if you're traveling with a rental campervan with heating, but avoid the height of winter.

 Many campsites are rural, meaning the light pollution will be minimal.
-During April and August, travelers may see the northern lights.
+During the beginning of April and end of August, travelers may see the northern lights.
 However, the rest of the camping season is typically too bright for them to appear.

 How to See the Northern Lights in Reykjavik